open-v2x/docs/spec/spec guide.md

 ## Introduction

-The OpenV2X open source project will realize a V2X edge cloud control platform that supports roadside, vehicle and comprehensive data fusion perception analysis, North-South interface of transaction data, North-South interface of operation and maintenance management; 52 basic functions such as equipment, GIS and comprehensive visualization management will be realized; Openv2x will complet 17 typical application scenarios such as intersection collision warning, no pass warning,vulnerable traffic participant collision warning, perception data sharing, collaborative lane change in the first phase.
+The OpenV2X open source project will realize a OpenV2X edge cloud control platform that supports roadside, vehicle and comprehensive data fusion perception analysis, North-South interface of transaction data, North-South interface of operation and maintenance management; 52 basic functions such as equipment, GIS and comprehensive visualization management will be realized; Openv2x will complete 17 typical application scenarios such as intersection collision warning, no pass warning,vulnerable traffic participant collision warning, perception data sharing, collaborative lane change in the first phase.
 And will complete 12 typical applications in the second phase such as perception data sharing, cooperative lane change, and cooperative merge.
 The OpenV2X open source